eclipse-platform/eclipse.platform.ui/docs/Rich_Client_Platform/Rich_Client_Platform_FAQ.md

 Conclusion: With this configuration the "jre/" directory tree is copied to the root of my distribution and the java executable at jre/bin/java is run by default, even if my system has other java's on its $PATH.
 And it wasn't necessary to set any "-vm path" to the launcher.

-More options for the build.properties file can be found at [http://help.eclipse.org/help32/index.jsp?topic=/org.eclipse.pde.doc.user/reference/pde\_feature\_generating_build.htm](http://help.eclipse.org/help32/index.jsp?topic=/org.eclipse.pde.doc.user/reference/pde_feature_generating_build.htm)
+More options for the build.properties file can be found [here](http://help.eclipse.org/help32/index.jsp?topic=/org.eclipse.pde.doc.user/reference/pde_feature_generating_build.htm)

 How to add menu item, command and handler?
 ------------------------------------------